apache/superset/CONTRIBUTING.md

 ### Python

-Parameters in the `config.py` (which are accessible via the Flask app.config dictionary) are assummed to always be defined and thus should be accessed directly via,
+Parameters in the `config.py` (which are accessible via the Flask app.config dictionary) are assumed to always be defined and thus should be accessed directly via,

 ```python
 blueprints = app.config["BLUEPRINTS"]